ning-2021/ning-2021/README.md

 ### About me
 - 👩🏻‍💻 I'm a software engineer with a passion working with data, security and complex systems
-- 🏗️ I’m currently building, deploying and scaling a backend system for ratings and reviews to support the frontend for an e-commerce website: [GitHub Repo Link (System Design Project)](https://github.com/daz-sdc/sdc-reviews)
+- 🏗️ I’m currently building, deploying and scaling a backend system for ratings and reviews to support the frontend for an e-commerce website: [System Design Project](https://github.com/daz-sdc/sdc-reviews)
-- 💻 In addition to working on the project, I'm also practicing Data Structures and Algorithms: [GitHub Repo Link (LeetCode Practice)](https://github.com/mathdsong/Dongning_LeetCode_Practice)
+- 💻 In addition to working on the project, I'm also practicing Data Structures and Algorithms: [LeetCode Practice](https://github.com/mathdsong/Dongning_LeetCode_Practice)
 - 👥 I also have experience working in groups.
-Here are group projects we have worked together on at Hack Reactor: [Github Repo Link (Baby Coin)](https://github.com/babycoin-inc/babycoin) and [Github Repo Link (Comnhi)](https://github.com/rpp2204-fec-lycheejelly/comnhi)
+Here are group projects we have worked together on at Hack Reactor: [Baby Coin](https://github.com/babycoin-inc/babycoin) and [Comnhi](https://github.com/rpp2204-fec-lycheejelly/comnhi)
 - 🧮 Prior to my software engineering journey, I got my Master degree in Mathematics

 ### Skill set